corley/influxdb-php-sdk/README.md

 ## Data type management

 From InfluxDB version `>=0.9.3` integer types are marked with a trailing `i`.
-This library supports data type, in particular PHP types are mapped to influxdb in this way by defaults:
+This library supports data types, in particular PHP types are mapped to influxdb in this way by defaults:

 | PHP     | InfluxDB |